LiveKit and Deepgram

 The CLI creates a .env.local file during setup.
 Open it and confirm your API keys are set:

 If you used the CLI’s guided setup, these values are already populated.
-If not, add them from your LiveKit Cloud dashboard and OpenAI dashboard.
+If not, add them from your LiveKit Cloud dashboard.
+The OPENAI_API_KEY is optional — the starter uses LiveKit Inference by default, so you only need it if you bring your own OpenAI key from the OpenAI dashboard.

-The starter template uses Deepgram for STT but Cartesia for TTS.
+At the time of writing, the starter template uses Deepgram for STT but Cartesia for TTS.
+These defaults change frequently and aren’t guaranteed, so check the generated code.
 To use Deepgram for both, find the tts argument in the AgentSession constructor in src/agent.py (Python) or src/main.ts (Node.js) and replace it:

 The agent now uses Deepgram for both STT and TTS.
 No additional dependencies or API keys are needed because both run through LiveKit Inference.